CCDC 2 overview

 Contract DocumentsThe full bundle listed in Article A-3: Agreement, Definitions, General Conditions, supplementary conditions, Specifications, Drawings, addenda, and anything else listed.

-Change OrderA written amendment to the Contract signed by Owner, Contractor, and Consultant that records an agreed change in Contract Price, Contract Time, or both.
+Change OrderA written amendment to the contract, prepared by the Consultant and signed by the Owner and the Contractor, that records an agreed change in Contract Price, Contract Time, or both.

 Change DirectiveA written instruction directing the Contractor to proceed with a change before price and time are agreed.
 Used to keep the Work moving while the parties negotiate.

 Supplemental InstructionA written clarification from the Consultant that does not change the Contract Price or Contract Time.
-Used to interpret the Contract Documents.
+Used to interpret the Contract Documents without a formal change.

-Place of the WorkThe designated site or location of the Project.
+Place of the WorkThe designated site or location of the Work identified in the Contract Documents.
 Drives which provincial lien legislation, Payment Legislation, and labour and tax rules apply.

 Payment LegislationThe prompt-payment and adjudication legislation in force at the Place of the Work.
-CCDC 2 (2020) defers to Payment Legislation where it conflicts with the contract's default payment terms.
+CCDC 2 (2020) defers to Payment Legislation where it conflicts with the contract's default payment and adjudication terms.

 How CCDC 2 compares to other ExAC references